brett03112/asteroids/README.md

 ### Shooting
 Players can fire projectiles by pressing the SPACE key.
 Each shot travels in the direction the spaceship is facing at a constant speed.
 There is a cooldown period between shots to prevent continuous firing.

+### Scoring System
+Players earn points for destroying asteroids:
+- Large asteroids (radius 60): 1 point
+- Medium asteroids (radius 40): 5 points
+- Small asteroids (radius 20): 10 points

+The score is displayed in the top-left corner of the screen.

 ### Asteroid Behavior
 Asteroids spawn randomly from the edges of the screen and travel in straight lines.
 When an asteroid is hit by a shot: